 Which Roofing Contractor Should I Hire for My Home Improvement Project?

 Contractors come in all shapes and sizes.
-From small “Chuck in the truck” type operations to very large national companies like those advertised on TV.
-Most home improvement projects cost thousands of dollars and as a result, most homeowners are anxious about choosing the contractor that’s right for them and their project.
+From small “Chuck in the truck” type operations to very large national, multimillion dollar companies.
+Home improvement projects cost thousands of dollars.
+Understandably most homeowners are anxious about choosing the contractor that’s right for them and their project.
 Let’s take a look at what you can probably expect from each type of contractor…